gsmoon97/moon-crypto-bot/README.md

 ## Contribution

-Feel free to fork the repository, submit issues, or open pull requests to improve the bot.
+Contributions are welcome!
+Fork the repository, submit issues, or open pull requests to help improve the bot.

 ---